 Use your timer!
 If you don’t have a phone stand, there are plenty of DIY options (like binder clips or plastic credit cards or gift cards you no longer need).
 And if you’re not taking an on-the-fly nude, Ava suggests treating this process like a “photo shoot” and doing plenty of takes.
 She adds that “mindful cropping,” too, is your friend.

 On this note, it’s generally not advisable to include your face in your nudes if you plan to send them to someone.
 And whatever the case, remember to send and save all your photos securely: Password-protected photo apps are good for this, and if you’re sharing your pictures, consider doing so via private text, rather than a DM on a third-party app.
 And when it comes to private photos, safety comes first — make sure you trust the person you’re sending your photos to wether or not your face is in the picture.
 It can be risky to send pictures to strangers, or people you’ve just met.

 And even if your face isn’t in the photo, Violet, another friend, suggests doing your hair and makeup anyway; it’ll help you feel more confident.
 Jane, meanwhile, recommends putting on some body oil, too: “Your skin will look hydrated and catch that warm light better.”
 She also suggests looking up inspiration from “people who have a similar body type to you.
-Practice and copy their angles.”
+Practice and copy thier angles.”

 On that note, why don’t you get going?
 Perhaps you could take a cue from Harry Styles and throw on a pair of fishnets and loafers, or simply drape yourself in a mess of string lights and throw on a beret.
 And if you’re holed up with a partner, ignore most of this advice and have them photograph you.
 I guarantee it’ll be much more fun than doing a puzzle.